matplotlib/matplotlib/doc/devel/coding_guide.rst

 * See :ref:`documenting-matplotlib` for our documentation style guide.

-* If your changes are non-trivial, please make an entry in the :file:`CHANGELOG`.

 * If your change is a major new feature, add an entry to :file:`doc/users/whats_new.rst`.